Are you considering training teachers? Why not host a Tutor Training at your school?

 They have hosted Tutor Trainings

 - International schools: NAIS Pudong (China), International School of Toulouse (France), Harrow International School Beijing (China), Harrow International School Bangkok (Thailand), Dulwich Suzhou (China), United World College of South East Asia (Singapore), International School of Zug and Luzern (Switzerland), Berlin Brandenburg International School (Germany), Concordia International School Shanghai (China), Gulf English School (Qatar), Chatsworth International School (Singapore), George Washington Middle School (USA), International School of Dusseldorf (Germany), Canadian School of Warsaw (Poland), Oberoi International School Bombay (India) + more.

 - In Australia: Roxburgh College, Pakenham Secondary College, Catholic Education Wollongong, Department of Education Tasmania, Waverley College, Nazareth College, Western English Language School, Noble Park English School, Penola Catholic College, Cyril Jackson Senior Campus, Moreland Primary School, Essendon Primary School, Lyndale Secondary College, Kedron State High School, Yeronga State High School + more.

 Hosts provide a catered venue and work with Lexis Education to promote the Tutor Training.

 Promotion of the Tutor Training

-Your intimate knowledge of your professional network of schools and colleagues will be a key factor in our success in recruiting the minimum 10 participants for your Tutor Training.
+Your intimate knowledge of your professional network of schools and colleagues will be a key factor in our success in recruiting participants for your Tutor Training.